andymwat/TI-84-CE-DooM/README.md

 * Implement saving and loading from file.
 * Interpolate between rays to smooth out render.
 * Make a map editor.
+* Possibly add sound if a suitable library for sound over the USB port exists.
 * Optimize.
 * Refactor, comment.
 ### Building